Select a type of Representative Case to learn more:

 Appeals

-Following is a cross-section of the several hundred cases in which Prof. Kionka has been counsel or co-counsel on appeal.
-More information is available on request.
+Some of the cases on appeal in which Prof. Kionka has been counsel or co-counsel or filed a brief:

 Class Actions

 Kanerva v.
 Weems, 2014 IL 115811.
 Prof. Kionka was appellate counsel for the plaintiff class in Maag v.
 Quinn, one of four consolidated class actions challenging Illinois Public Act 97-695, which required retirees to begin contributing to premiums for post-retirement health insurance.
-Prof. Kionka was one of the two lawyers who argued orally in the Illinois Supreme Court on behalf of the plantiffs in all four cases.
-The Illinois Supreme Court, agreeing with his arguments, held the statute unconsitutional under Ill.
+Prof. Kionka was one of the two lawyers who argued orally in the Illinois Supreme Court on behalf of the plaintiffs in all four cases.
+The Illinois Supreme Court, agreeing with his arguments, held the statute unconstitutional under Ill.
 Const. art.
 13 § 5.
-On remand to the Sangamon County Circuit Court for implementation of the Supreme Court’s decision, Prof. Kionka served as one of the four lead counsel.
-The case is now concluded, resulting in the refund to retirees and surviviors of over $60 million in premiums unlawfully collected since July 1, 2013.
+On remand to the Sangamon County Circuit Court for implementation of the Supreme Court’s decision, Prof. Kionka served as one of the four lead class counsel.
+The case resulted in refunds to retirees and survivors of over $60 million in premiums unlawfully collected.

 Avery v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 321 Ill.
 App.
-3d 269, 746 N.E.2d 1242 (5th Dist.
+3d 269 (5th Dist.
 2001), rev’d, 216 Ill.
-2d 100, 835 N.E.2d 801 (2005).
-Nationwide class action against automobile insurer for breach of contract and consumer fraud by failing to pay for original equipment manufacturer parts as promised; Appellate Court affirmed judgment of $1.05 billion in favor of 4.75 million class plaintiffs; Prof. Kionka co-authored class plaintiffs’ brief and was one of the two lawyers who argued orally on behalf of class plaintiffs in the Appellate Court.
+2d 100 (2005).
+Nationwide class action against automobile insurer for breach of contract and consumer fraud by failing to pay for original equipment manufacturer parts as promised.
+The Appellate Court affirmed a judgment of $1.05 billion in favor of 4.75 million class plaintiffs.
+Prof. Kionka co-authored class plaintiffs’ brief and was one of the two lawyers who argued successfully on behalf of class plaintiffs in the Appellate Court.
 Judgment reversed by the Illinois Supreme Court.

 Torts: Auto Cases

 Isom v.
-Barham, 2012 IL App (5th) 100359-U (Rule 23 Order).
-Wrongful death action arising out of motor vehicle accident.
-Prof. Kionka represented Barham (appellant) on appeal.
-Numerous evidentiary and procedural issues.
+Barham, 2012 IL App (5th) 100359-U. Wrongful death action arising out of motor vehicle accident.
+Prof. Kionka represented Barham on appeal.

 Archer v.
 Pavement Specialist, Inc., 278 F.3d 845 (8th Cir.
 2002).
 Wrongful death action against road repair contractor following automobile accident in which children were killed; Prof. Kionka’s brief successfully argued that, under Arkansas law, parents could recover in full from any one of joint tortfeasors without suing the other.